keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 ```

 You see the annotation line `keptn.sh/lifecycle-toolkit: "enabled"`.
-This line tells KLT to handle the namespace
+This annotation tells the webhook to handle the namespace.